alecarraro/alecarraro-blog/_posts/2025-08-21-gsoc-project-with-juliareach.md

 ### Why Sparse Polynomial Zonotopes?

 Once the dynamics are modeled with matrix zonotopes, the reachable states need a representation that can handle the resulting complexity without becoming overly conservative.
-Huang et al. use aparse polynomial zonotopes for this task.
+Huang et al. use sparse polynomial zonotopes for this task.

 SPZs extend zonotopes with polynomial terms, allowing them to capture non-convex sets while remaining closed under Minkowski sums and linear maps: two core operations in many reachability algorithms.